 Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
 Retail sales data are up to July and motor vehicle sales to August.
-Final retail sales data for September will be on 4th November; September motor vehicle sales data will be released in the second week of November.
-Return to "What's New".
+Preliminary retail sales data for September will be released on 21st October and final figures on 4th November; September motor vehicle sales data will be released in the second week of November, Return to "What's New".

-SAUL FSLAKF CORINNA ECONOMIC ADVISORY
+SAUL FSLAKE CORINNA ECONOMIC ADVISORY